Skip to content

 • Automatic Notification: On plugin startup, Sidekick automatically checks for updates.
 If one is available, then Sidekick asks you if you want to install it.
 Click Yes.
 Once the update is complete, then you will need to restart Binary Ninja.

-Set the API Key
+Setting Your API Key

 To set your Sidekick API Key: